Understanding storage in Kubernetes

 Provisioners that are natively supported by Kubernetes are internal provisioners and the others are external provisioners.

-The Kubernetes volume provisioners page shows some of the Kubernetes volume provisioners and their associated volume plugins.
-The page also tells wheather the provisioners are internal and also contains links to StorageClass resource manifest example for some of them.
+The Kubernetes volume provisioners page shows some of the Kubernetes volume 'provisioners' and their associated 'volume plugins'.
+The page also tells wheather the 'provisioners' are 'internal' and also contains links to 'StorageClass' resources manifests examples for some of them.

 PersistentVolumeClaim (PVC)